christophM/rulefit/README.md

 # RuleFit
-Implementation of a rule based prediction algorithm based on [the rulefit algorithm from Friedman and Popescu](http://statweb.stanford.edu/~jhf/ftp/RuleFit.pdf)
+Implementation of a rule based prediction algorithm based on [the rulefit algorithm from Friedman and Popescu (PDF)](http://statweb.stanford.edu/~jhf/ftp/RuleFit.pdf)

 The algorithm can be used for predicting an output vector y given an input matrix X. In the first step a tree ensemble is generated with gradient boosting.
 The trees are then used to form